kannonfodder/soas/readme.md

 - Seduction spell now has a chance of failure based on the relative level of you and your opponent
 - Influence anyone around you into liking you more
 - True form curse integration: When running low on life force you can turn into a form of your choice (configured in the mcm)
+- Removed requirements for seduction spell to drain.
+Any sex (except started with the up arrow in ostim) will allow you to drain

 ### Features